+GuocoLand (Malaysia) Berhad, listed on the Main Market of Bursa Malaysia Securities Berhad, is the property arm of the Hong Leong Group and an award winning developer of residential and commercial properties in Malaysia.

-GuocoLand (Malaysia) Berhad ("GLM"), the property arm of the Hong Leong Group, has built an enviable track record as a leading property developer in residential townships, commercial and mixed development projects in Malaysia.
+The Company is a subsidiary of the Singapore-based GuocoLand Limited which is a leading regional property player with established operations in China, Singapore and Vietnam.
+With a history that spans over 50 years, GuocoLand Malaysia has built an enviable track record as a leading property developer in residential townships, commercial and mixed development projects in Malaysia.